 And so Jim DID bring Pointy home for Christmas, and Pointy saw Christmas lights and Christmas trees, and he had sunshine and warmth and as much water as he wanted to drink.
 And love.
 Pointy had love.
 And Jim (and JIM'S WIFE) said to him, on Christmas morning...

 "What a beautiful poinsettia!
 How pretty you are, with your big red and green leaves!
-Merry Christmas, Pointy!"
+Merry Christmas!"

-But, he lived more than three years longer than he would have if I hadn't rescued him in the first place.
-And I've heard tales of poinsettias surviving for 15 and 20 years, at least, so if you somehow get a poinsettia for Christmas, it doesn't have to be tossed to the curb with the old tree and discarded wrapping paper.
-With a bit of love - and a careful eye on how much water it receives - it can keep growing big and bushy.
-It probably won't have big red leaves for too much longer, but green is a nice Christmas color, too!
+Remember, if you get a happy poinsettia for Christmas, it doesn't have to be thrown out with the old tree and discarded wrapping paper.
+With a bit of love, it can keep growing for years.
+It probably won't have big red leaves all that time, but green is a nice Christmas color, too!